 Placement agencies require an up-to-date clear criminal reference check and vulnerable sector check prior to going out on placement.
-Students should obtain their criminal reference check approximately one month prior to placement; checks conducted earlier may not be considered current.
-As some jurisdictions require longer lead-time for processing, please check with the program co-ordinator to ensure you allow for sufficient turn-around time.
-Students are required to provide these checks prior to placement start.
-NOTE: A record of criminal offences, for which a pardon has not been granted, may prevent the student from completing their placement, thereby affecting their ability to graduate.
-Additional Information:
+Students should obtain their criminal reference three months prior to placement; checks conducted earlier may not be considered current.
+As some jurisdictions require longer lead-time for processing, please check with the program coordinator to ensure you allow for sufficient turn-around time.
+It is the students responsibility to provide the completed document prior to placement start.